 On this page, you should change the default administrator password.
+To do this, enter a new password in the Admin password and Password confirmation fields.
 You may set any password except admin.
-Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.1
+Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.

-Figure 34.
+Figure 33.
 The page for changing the web-based interface password.